 Note that for EXITING a market, the STAR tool (momentum) is less important as a decision trigger compared to ENTERING a new market.

-If you’re not ‘stuck’ in a single market, WHEN you leave a market is more a question of “OPPORTUNITY COST” rather than milking any single market for the last bits of appreciation.
+If you’re not ‘stuck’ in a single market WHEN you leave a market is more a question of “OPPORTUNITY COST” rather than milking any single market for the last bits of appreciation.

 In general, as a market accumulates more red STAR icons (losing momentum) AND the TAPS indicators are consistently getting weaker, it means the risks of decline are increasing; the likelihood of big appreciation is lessening.
 The risk/reward tradeoff isn’t as strong.

 As a “Total Market Master” looking to ride appreciation waves from one market to the next, I focus more on the Hot Market Finder tool to track where my markets are RELATIVE to other markets nationwide (if you have access to those other markets).
-That way, I can jump into new, emerging markets that may offer significantly higher appreciation at lower risk.
+That way, I can jump into new, emerging markets that may offer significantly higher appreciation at a lower risk.

-Lastly, for a true 30 year loan for which you do not expect an early payoff, I have two suggestions:
+Lastly, for a true 30-year loan for which you do not expect an early payoff, I have two suggestions:

 1) Focus on the hottest markets.
 If you can get an extra equity cushion in the first few years from fast appreciation, you reap the benefit of lower LTV and are better positioned should something change down the road.

 2) I presume these are not equity participation loans, right?
 If yes, consider avoiding the highly cyclical markets.
-Many Texas markets are good examples; for most of the last 25 years they did not gain much or lose much compared to the highly cyclical markets.
-As a lender with no participation in the upside, you’re goal is to avoid massive downsides, where your collateral evaporates and borrowers walk away.
+Many Texas markets are good examples; for most of the last 25 years, they did not gain much or lose much compared to the highly cyclical markets.
+As a lender with no participation in the upside, your goal is to avoid massive downsides, where your collateral evaporates and borrowers walk away.

 There are a number of ways to find these flat/stable markets.
-You could simply look at each State’s 40 year chart.
+You could simply look at each State’s 40-year chart.
 Once you find some good ‘flat’ states, drill down into their local markets (look at their charts, at the bottom of the Summary Market Scoring Report).